cleesmith/keys2text_proxy/README.md

 With **Keys2Text Proxy**, you can unify your AI workflows under a single, <br>
 OpenAI-compatible interface—while retaining the freedom to choose any provider that best fits your needs.
+*If any of the above reads like AI writing, like all of that "we" talk, there is only "I" ... 🙋🏽‍♂️ guilty.*

 ---